Jujuyeh/lab1-git-race/description.md

 If the argument is "/", it means that the method whose annotation is @GetMapping("/") will be triggered when a request is made to the "root" of the web.
 If the argument is of the type "string/string...etc", it means that the method whose annotation is @GetMapping("string/string...") will be triggered when a request is made to this endpoint of the web.

+### @Configuration
+The @ Configuration annotation is used to indicate that the class that follows it, has one or more @Bean methods.
+The @Bean annotation defines objects that are managed by the Spring Container.